-Remember to limit your interviewee to one event that took place in a few hours or less.
-Have them choose an experience with a lot of action, if possible.
-Be sure to ask about their emotions and feelings at the time.
+Remember to limit this person to one event that took place in a few hours or less.
+Have him/her choose an experience with a lot of action, if possible.
+Be sure to ask about his or her emotions and feelings at the time.
 Here are some ideas of broad topics:

-- Interview your grandpa about a war memory. - Interview a grandparent or older family friend about a memory of 9-11. - Interview a parent, grandparent, or family friend about their most anxious, frightening, exciting, or emotional moment.
-(Always remember to be gracious.) - Interview someone about a scary close call. - Interview an older person about his/her most challenging obstacle. - Interview a parent or grandparent about a birthday or Christmas memory. - Interview someone about an exciting, anxious, or adventurous vacation memory. - Interview someone about his/her memory of learning to ride a bike, drive a car, etc. - Interview someone about the first time they sang a solo, played an instrument, or recited a poem.
+- Interview your grandfather about a war memory. - Interview a grandparent or older family friend about a memory of 9-11. - Interview a parent, grandparent, or family friend about their most anxious, frightening, exciting, or emotional moment.
+(Always remember to be gracious.) - Interview someone about a scary close call. - Interview an older person about his/her most challenging obstacle. - Interview a parent or grandparent about a birthday or holiday memory. - Interview someone about an exciting, anxious, or adventurous vacation memory. - Interview someone about their memory of learning to ride a bike, drive a car, etc. - Interview someone about the first time they sang a solo, played an instrument in a recital, or gave a speech.

-When you're ready to begin, use your Interview Worksheet (p.
-13-5) to brainstorm and plan the details with the person you're interviewing.
+When you're ready to begin the interview, use your Interview Worksheet (p.
+13-5) to brainstorm and plan the details with your subject.

-Together, the two of you will surely be able to agree on an interesting topic!
-Tell your interviewee that he or she is limited to the following criteria:
+You and the person you are interviewing will surely be able to agree on an interesting topic!
+Tell this person that he or she is limited to the following criteria: